 In the last year and a half, SWAN women have fought for women's rights and advanced humanitarian action through the HART-supported Women's Wellbeing Programme (WWP).
 The WWP provides family planning and reproductive health education, undertakes nutrition assessments of children in remote communities, and delivers crucial services to women during pregnancy.
 In 2021, 86 women received ante-natal or post-natal care, 174 villagers attended reproductive health sessions and 1,198 children had their nutrition level measured.
+These services are relied upon by many Shan women who have been cut off from their support networks.
 As Burma slides backwards on its path to democracy, it is much harder for those who have suffered sexual violence in contexts of armed conflict, or as they become forcibly displaced, to seek crisis support and medical treatment.

 For decades, conflict-related sexual violence against Shan minorities has been prolific.
 As Burma's legal system becomes "overwhelmingly subservient to the military [losing] even the modest gains it had made in independence and effectiveness over the last decade", repercussions are being felt among minority communities as perpetrators of such crimes are able to commit them with greater impunity.
 SWAN provides lifesaving support for victims of conflict-related and gender-based violence through the operation of safe houses, emergency medical treatment, and collaborating with other local organisations to provide legal advice and counselling.
 Two rape cases recently handled by SWAN reflect the impact of the immediate crisis on Shan women with disabilities, who are at greater risk of harm in armed conflict: